Readable Code and Documentation#

 Planning Documentation#

 Effective documentation requires careful planning, ideally starting before the software development begins.
-Some key aspects to consider when developing documentation includes:
+Some key aspects to consider when developing documentation include:

 By understanding the different types of documentation and carefully planning its creation and maintenance, developers can greatly enhance the usability and longevity of their software.
 Good documentation not only supports current users and developers but also ensures that the software can be used and understood long into the future.